Status

 License

-The term License is used here inclusively to refer to a document which captures the terms under which data in an Archival-Repository may be shared, used, reused or deposited.
-This includes documents such as Data Sharing Agreements or other contracts which may be negotiated at various times which give certain parties licence to use data in defined ways.
+The term License is used here inclusively to refer to a document which captures the terms under which data in an Archival Repository may be shared, used, reused or deposited.
+This includes documents such as Data Sharing Agreements or other contracts which might be negotiated at various times, which give certain parties licence to use data in defined ways.

 Repository Collection

-The term Repository Collection is used here to reference the Collection class from the Portland Common Data model[5] which was conceived as an interchange format for repository and digital library interchange definition for a collection includes this:
+The term Repository Collection is used here to reference the Collection class from the Portland Common Data model (“Duraspace/Pcdm” (n.d.)), which was conceived as an interchange format for repository and digital library interchange.
+The definition for a collection includes this:

 Repository Object

-The term Repository Object is used here in line with the Portland Common Data mode definition [5] which is refers to an abstract object.
+The term Repository Object is used here in line with the Portland Common Data model definition (“Duraspace/Pcdm” (n.d.)), which refers to an abstract object:

 Standard

-A Specification published by a recognized standards body such as the ISO or W3C.
-Standards are not always Open Access, so may have barriers to adoption.
+A Specification published by a recognized standards body, such as the ISO or W3C.
+Standards are not always Open Access, so might have barriers to adoption.

 Storage Object

 A discrete unit in a physical storage service.
-This may represent, for example, a Repository Object or a Repository Collection which are abstract structural concepts.
+This might represent, for example, a Repository Object or a Repository Collection, which are abstract structural concepts.
 This concept is similar to an OCFL Object, and the concept of a Package in OAIS.

-See the notes for more detail about implementing PILARS.
+See the Notes and Guidance for more detail about implementing the PILARS.

 Berners-Lee, T. n.d.
 Linked Data, 2006. http://www.w3.org/DesignIssues/LinkedData.html.